jontromanab/ikfast_and_reach_maps/README.md

 **./compute ik 1.009253 0.347347 -0.375207 -0.415666 0.657023 0.361611 -0.514568**

-It will return couple of ik solution.
+It will return couple of ik solutions.
 One of the results should be close to your provided fk